DimitrovViktor/File-Organizer/README.md

 This CLI app sorts files in directories into folders based on their extensions.
 It can also combine sorted folders from deeper within directories into a main directory and delete empty folders.

 ## Features:

+Log - every time an important action is performed it is recorded in a log file which is automatically created in the directory where the app is located.

-1. Organize Files
+### Organize Files
  - Takes file extensions
- - Splits files into categories
+ - Divides files into categories
  - Creates category folders
  - Sorts files
  - Relocates files to category folders

-2. Check files
+### Check files
  - Lists all files in directory

-3. Merge Folders
+### Merge Folders
 (Note: This function is created to reduce the number of sorted file folders with the same names.
 It's better if you use Organize Files first)
  - Renames files by using a randomized string to ensure duplicate names don't clash
  - Merges folders with the same names